20 last-minute gifts that will arrive in time for Father's Day | CNN Underscored

 Get the dad who’s a cocktail connoisseur a guide to the plants behind his favorite drinks.

-SoundBot SB510 HD Water Resistant Bluetooth Shower Speaker ($14.99; amazon.com)
+SoundBot SB510 HD Water-Resistant Bluetooth Shower Speaker ($14.99; amazon.com)

 This lightweight portable speaker features a water-resistant design and detachable suction cup, meaning Dad can listen to his favorite podcast (or rock out to his favorite tunes) by the pool, at the beach and even in the shower.